 Step 8: Scour the Internet for an explanation for the unexplained paradoxical reaction.

 Step 9: Learn something completely enlightening about how there’s no one path to health for everyone.

 (Not always the most fun experience.
 But, I’m so thankful for what I’ve learned in these processes and what has come of them for our little community.)

 This is exactly what happened to me earlier this year with magnesium glycinate.

 Now, I have been experimenting with magnesium glycinate on-and-off for a few years now.
 But, the way this year started out really set me up to understand this specific form of magnesium is not compatible with my body at all.

-With so much of my time absorbed by research and learning, I had (in full honesty and transparency) neglected most of my self-care and wellness practices, including taking my supplements.
+Earlier this year, I had (in full honesty and transparency) neglected most of my self-care and wellness practices, including taking my supplements.
 For the first time since probably 2018, I was taking no supplements at all.
 And on a whim, I decided to try the magnesium glycinate in the cabinet by itself.

 That night, I had so much trouble both falling asleep and staying asleep.
 I woke up feeling irritable, angry, and on edge.
 It would have been acceptably random had it not been the only thing I had changed in my routine that day.

 (Also, aside — this is why it’s so important to trial one supplement at a time.
 Sometimes you don’t know what’s helping or harming you!)

 The crazy thing is that I realized there are SO many people with the same experience.
 Reddit forums are filled with paradoxical reactions to magnesium glycinate — ranging from insomnia to heart palpitations to anxiety.
 My friend, Samantha, has had an especially devastating experience with magnesium glycinate that you can listen to on her Instagram page — @samantha.naturally.